nezia1/dotfiles/README.md

 ![](./screenshots/desktop.png) ![](./screenshots/desktop-terminals.png)

 These are my personal dotfiles for configuring my workstation.
-I use [stow](https://www.gnu.org/software/stow/) to manage them, hence why everything is under its own module, so I can use `stow */` to symlink them to the right place.
+I use [chezmoi](https://www.gnu.org/software/stow/) to manage them, as it just makes managing it all way more convenient, and allows me to setup everything in one command. them to the right place.

-This configuration uses git submodules in order to pull some plugins and to integrate my Emacs config in a separate repository, so make sure to initialize them before trying to install it (installation instructions below).
+This configuration uses git submodules in order to integrate my Emacs config in a separate repository, so make sure to initialize them before trying to install it (installation instructions below).